playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 Here, we can see that we're able to pass a `span` and other elements directly as _children_ to our `ToggleButton` component.

-## Using Other Framework Features with Component Children
+## Using Other Framework Features with Component Children {#using-other-feats-with-comp-children}

-However, because these templates have the full power of the frameworks at their disposal, these _children_ have super-powers!
+However, because these templates have the full power of the frameworks at their disposal, these _children_ have superpowers!
 Let's add in a `for` loop into our children template to say hello to all of our friends:

 <!-- tabs:start -->